BOOKS, DREAMS, AND BLUNDERS

 This is ridiculous and nothing short of asking fishes to climb trees, elephants to live in aquarium and lions to make their dens on trees.
 Phew!

 Therefore, whether traditional publishing or self-publishing, bear in mind that your book is your responsibility and keep a close watch on every stage of its production.
 Again, have patience, the excitement to get published is understood, but do not let that blind your decisions.

-Again, talking about the financial side, a book sold via the self-publishing company’s webstore yields around 70% royalty, while those sold via all other online stores like Amazon or Flipkart gives very meager returns.
+Again, talking about the financial side, a book sold via the self-publishing company’s website yields around 70% royalty, while those sold via all other online stores like Amazon or Flipkart gives very meager returns.
 And note that the majority of the book sales will happen via other online stores.
-So, now you have an idea on your ROI.
+So, now you have an idea of your ROI.